LAM Communications Limited

 - All other personal data processed by LAM Communications

-Examples of personal identifiable data LAM Communications processes include:
+Examples of personally identifiable data LAM Communications processes include:

 - Names, addresses, emails, phone numbers and other customer contact information